dmalyuta/dotfiles/README.md

 ## Known issues

  1. For Ubuntu 14.04: an error may be thrown during installation is `apt-get update` fails due to a "Hash Sum mismatch".
 The solution is to run `sudo rm -vf /var/lib/apt/lists/* && sudo apt-get clean && sudo apt-get update` (possible several times until the "Hash Sum mismatch" warning disappears), then running the installation script again.
+ 2. If there are any errors during Emacs package auto-install (when you open Emacs for the first time), restarting Emacs solves every issue I've encountered so far.

 ## TODO